 Dr Cara McDonald: UVA and UVB are the two main types of radiation from the sun, that cause skin cancer and premature ageing.
 UVB penetrates the more superficial layer of the skin, known as the epidermis.
 UVB causes direct damage to the cells (sunburn) and results in DNA damage.
 Down the track those cells will remain abnormal and may become cancerous.

 UVA on the other hand is a longer wavelength and penetrates deeper, down into the dermis.
 UVA causes more damage to the collagen and elastin fibres which give our skin thickness, strength and elasticity.
-Therefore, UVA is largely responsible for thinning of the skin, wrinkling and other signs of premature ageing.
-UV light causes direct damage but makes collagen disappear faster by activating the enzymes that breakdown collagen.
+Therefore, UVA is largely responsible for thinning of the skin, wrinkling, pigmentation and other signs of premature ageing.
+There are many pigmentation removal procedures to help combat the damage.
+But having the right skin care is key as UV light causes direct damage but makes collagen disappear faster by activating the enzymes that breakdown collagen.
 It also decreases the immunity in the skin and causes increased free radicals which result in further cellular and collagen damage.

 What are some easy steps for us to ensure we’re protected from the sun and why does this extend to ensuring we incorporate suncare into our daily regime no matter whether we’re in the sun or not?